geirda/Arch/suckless/dwm/README.md

-# DWM
+# dwm

+dwm 6.2

-This version of dwm uses the following two fonts:
+This build of dwm uses the following two fonts:

 * extra/ttf-hack
 * aur/nerd-fonts-roboto-mono